-Signs and symptoms of breast cancer can include:
+Some of the symptoms and signs of breast cancer include:

-- a change in size or shape of the breast
+- a change in breast size or shape

-- a lump or thickening that feels different from the rest of the breast tissue
+- a lump or area that feels thicker than the rest of the breast

-- redness or a rash on the skin and/or around the nipple
+- redness or rash on the skin and/or around the nipple

-- discharge (liquid) that comes from the nipple without squeezing
+- liquid that comes from the nipple without squeezing

 - a swelling in your armpit or around your collarbone

-Some people think that if they have breast cancer they will have other symptoms alongside a breast change, such as feeling tired, having less energy or weight loss, but this is not the case.
-If you do notice a change it’s important to visit your GP.
+Some people think that having breast cancer will cause other symptoms apart from a breast change, such as feeling tired, having less energy or weight loss, but this is not the case.
+If you notice a change, even if you feel well, it’s important to visit your GP.

 What should I do if I notice a change to my breasts?

 Most breast changes will not be cancer.
 However, breast cancer is the most common cancer in the UK so it is important that you find out what’s causing the change.